St Francis L.F.C.

-St Francis Ladies Football Club is an Irish association football club based in Baldonnel, Dublin.
+St Francis Ladies Football Club is an Irish association football club based in Baldonnel, County Dublin.
 It is the women's section of St Francis F.C.
 They have entered teams in both the FAI Women's Cup and the Dublin Women's Soccer League.
 They also represented the Republic of Ireland in the 2009–10 and 2010–11 UEFA Women's Champions Leagues.